taddison/personal-site/content/blog/2021/10/deploy-an-azure-ad-protected-app-service-website-with-pulumi/index.md

 });
 ```

 We can now update the site, and if we try to access the endpoint we'll notice it is no longer available over http.
-From the command line we can't get much further than this, but in a browser we'll get redirect to complete the login flow and access the site.
+From the command line we can't get much further than this, but in a browser we'll get redirected to complete the login flow and access the site.

 ```powershell
 pulumi up --stack dev